 But feeling powerless was not enough.
 His love for his fatherland and a desire to defend it was more powerful than the guns the enemy had.
 That love will lead him to cut off the head of one of the messengers of the white men.
 He later took his life, knowing what would be his fate.

-Obierika, Okonkwo’s friend made a statement which was hard to leave my mind.
-A statement which summarizes the defeat of the defenders of our interest as Africans.
+Obierika, Okonkwo’s friend made a statement that was hard to leave my mind.
+A statement that summarizes the defeat of the defenders of our interest as Africans.
 A defeat of the brave ones among us.
 He said: “That man was one of the greatest men in Umuofia.
-You drove him to kill himself; and now he would be buried like a dog…”
+You drove him to kill himself, and now he would be buried like a dog…”

 Obierika’s submission in that novel says it all about Africa’s colonization.
 Colonization was not to better the lives of Africans, just as many of our people will argue.
 It was/is actually the death of the finest cultures, traditions, civilizations, and nobility in Africa.